Local Sightings 2019 - BTS Stories: The Paper Tigers w/ Bao Tran

 NWFF’s BTS Storytelling series gives a first-look behind-the-scenes into the filmmaking process!
 Join writer-director Bao Tran of the feature film, The Paper Tigers, as he speaks to the challenges and victories associated with shooting a highly choreographed kung fu film on the streets of Seattle’s International District, and in various boxing and MMA gyms in the region!

-Having just wrapped the film in late early September, Local Sightings will be the first of such speaking engagements related to this action-dramedy.
+Having just wrapped the film in September, Local Sightings will be the first of such speaking engagements related to this action-dramedy.
 Come with your questions, and get ready to laugh!